JackDesBwa/PhereoRoll3D/README.md

 Each comment has the avatar of its author, the date and the comment itself.

-Clicking on the author name or avatar opens its gallery.
+Clicking on the author name or avatar opens its gallery, long press opens user infos.

 ![Settings page](screenshots/screenshot_settings.jpg)